 Review: DCS AV-8B N/A Harrier II by Razbam Simulations

-Initially released into early access in late 2017, the Harrier II is one of the most interesting modules currently available in DCS:World thanks to its unique design, advanced systems and special flight characteristics.
-In this review we will be taking a look into several different parts of the module and evaluating if this powerful chubby bird is a fit for you.
-These points will be divided in several sections: External and internal 3D models Visual and sound effects Flight modelling Mission capability Armament Ease of use and learning curve Companion AI assets Is this aircraft for you?
+Initially released into early access in late 2017, the Harrier II is one of the most interesting modules currently available in Digital Combat Simulator World.
+Mainly thanks to its unique design, advanced systems and special flight characteristics.
+In this review we will be taking a look into several different parts of the module and evaluating if this powerful, chubby bird is a fit for you.
+These points will be divided into several sections: External and internal 3D models Visual and sound effects Flight modelling Mission capability Armament Ease of use and learning curve Companion AI assets Is this aircraft for you?
 This review was initially released on the 1th of August, 2020.
 At that time the module was still in its early-access (EA) period.
 I have modified and updated this review as of July 1st, 2022 to better reflect the current state of this module.
 EXTERNAL AND INTERNAL 3D MODELS RAZBAM has done quite a good job modeling the Harrier to near perfection, both externally and internally.
 This is something not uncommon with this third party developer as they have shown similar levels of quality on their other modules.

-The external model has each and every centimetre covered in detail, from the nose-mounted camera to the beacon lights.
-The animation of the nozzles are pretty good and the stair that deploys when the canopy is open give the Harrier a very believable feel to it.
-Let's hope that they keep similar or better attention to detail on their upcoming modules.
-ATTENTION TO DETAIL One detail that I found pretty amusing is the wind vane that sits right in front of the canopy.
-This vane's illumination is controlled not by the external lights panel but from the cockpit lights panel.
-It is one of those details that would normally be overlooked but seeing it work correctly gave me a pleasant surprise.
-The cockpit is absolutely sublime.
-It has a weathered-out look which makes it feel lived-in like many operational birds out there, even the screens have fingerprints on them!
-The internal lighting is marvelous, in part due to the way that the roughmets were made and the way that they reflect the light from the flood lights.
+making the way that they reflect the light from the flood lights very believable.
 Overall, this has got to be one of my favorite cockpits currently available in the sim, both from a design and modeling standpoint.
 The VR pilot is very well modeled as well!
-VISUAL AND SOUND EFFECTS Visually, this aircraft has some pretty good looking effects such as over wing vapor while at high AoA (Angle of attack).
-This, alongside the abundant smoke produced while on VTOL or even during cruise flight, gives the Harrier a nice immersion factor.
+VISUAL AND SOUND EFFECTS Visually, this aircraft has some pretty good looking effects such as over wing vapor while at high Angle of attack (AoA).
+This, alongside the abundant smoke produced while in VTOL or even during cruise flight, gives the Harrier a nice immersion factor.
 Next is the sound.
 This is one area which RAZBAM had to nail perfectly.
 The Harrier has such a unique sounding engine that getting this part wrong would be a detriment to the module as a whole.
 I am happy to inform that the sounds are brilliantly done and implemented like they should be.
 From start-up to shutdown, you feel the engine alive behind you, roaring with the identifiable high pitch tone of the Pegasus!

 This aircraft has got to have one of the loudest engines in-game, which makes it a joy to listen during a fly-by if you are wearing headphones.
 It is also one of the most identifiable sounds from the ground, even from miles away, thanks to the very high pitch frequencies of the Pegasus engine as it spools up and down.
 That and the smoke plume which can be seen from even more far away.
-EXAMPLES: Engine while on the ground: (Idle-->Full Power-->Idle) Engine while in-flight: (Idle-->Full Power-->Idle) Fly-by at 480 knots, full power: (Volume warning) FLIGHT MODELING If I am completely honest, this is the hardest category to comment on when it comes to the Harrier.
+EXAMPLES: Engine while on the ground: (Idle-->Full Power-->Idle) Engine while in-flight: (Idle-->Full Power-->Idle) Fly-by at 510 knots, full power: (Volume warning) FLIGHT MODELING If I am completely honest, this is the hardest category to comment on when it comes to the Harrier.
 Seeing as it is the only VTOL jet in the simulator, there isn't a direct comparison to be made with any other module as of the writing of this review.
 I do not have any experience with VTOL aircraft in real life either, so my opinion here only reflects what my instinct and experience with other aircraft have taught me about practical aerodynamics and flight modeling from an end-user standpoint.
 It feels "right enough" as there are some things that do feel a bit off, such as the lack of a more pronounced buffeting effect while entering a stall.
 In other words, sometimes it feels like there isn't enough feedback being given to the player in either high AoA or stall scenarios.
 Just a tiny bit more would do the trick.

 Don't get me wrong, this module is a joy to fly in almost every circumstance.
 If I were to describe flying it, I'd say it is a mix between the Viggen and the Warthog.
 In a quote from one of my inspirations, Laobi, on his first impressions of the module back when it first launched: "It neither crawls around like the A-10 nor does it split spacetime like the Viggen".
 That being said, having the possibility to do VIFFING in DCS is amazing and I wouldn't take it over anything else.
-Even with its flaws, which I hope can be addressed during the EA period, it is still one of the most enjoyable aircraft to fly in DCS right now.
+Even with its flaws, it is still one of the most enjoyable aircraft to fly in DCS right now.
 It is very hard to stall it if you pay attention to what you are doing and its flight computer does not feel as restrictive as it does on other aircraft.
 There is noticeable compressibility and flutter at high speed, effects that are more noticeable as your loadout weight and drag increases.
 The Harrier will let you know if you are pushing it a bit too hard.
 Those effects, alongside its unique flight characteristics make it very fun to fly and learn.
 Just do not expect to beat Flankers and Fulcrums on BFM scenarios pretty often, that is just not your forté with this aircraft.
-MISSION CAPABILITY This bird can do almost everything you could want, all with the exception of beyond visual range (BVR) air combat or prolonged dogfights.
+MISSION CAPABILITY This bird can do almost everything you could want, all with the exception of beyond visual range (BVR) air combat, prolonged dogfights or anti-ship.
 The Harrier is a ground pounder through and through.
 It has a pretty considerable loadout option and pretty acceptable range with the help of air to air refueling (AAR).
 It is also a bird of the night, as this version has been specifically designed with night operations in mind.
 INTEGRATED SENSORS These include the integrated TV Camera and the FLIR sensor at the nose, two systems that give you excellent attack and navigation capabilities in adverse situations.
 They also allow you to opt-out of carrying the LANTIRN pod and replace it for the ECM pod for self defense when the situation merits it, such as when there are multiple SAM installations in the area.
 When it comes to mission types it can do plenty: Low-level attacks, Suppression of Enemy Air Defense (SEAD), Anti-Ship, Close Air Support (CAS), and many more.
 Being able to perform multiple of these in one sortie, though possible, is not recommended if there are not any support aircraft to perform AAR.
 ARMAMENT GAU-25 EQUALIZER 25mm CANNON (POD) This cannon, even with its limited 300 round drum, has the potential to annihilate every single lightly armored vehicle and even some medium armored ones with ease.
 The ammunition should last for at least 10 seconds of sustained fire which would give you plenty of chance to get rounds on target, be it an aircraft or a very sneaky APC.
 This pod is one that I recommend in every loadout as you do not know when you will need it AIM-9 SIDEWINDER Your only true air-air missile.
 This will be your self-defense weapon during most if not all strike missions so you will have to learn to love it and its little quirks.
 Who knows, you could also learn how to dogfight the big air superiority aircraft and one of these could bag you a kill!
 You have access to: The AIM-9M (All-aspect seeker) The CAP-9M (Training variant, not for combat operations) UNGUIDED BOMBS For almost any occasion, these unguided packets of death will serve you well as you can equip 3x Racks for a total of a lot of bombs.
 The best part is that you have sizes and flavors to chose from.
 Small diameter, cluster munitions, high and low drag.
 The Harrier sure treats you well with these:

 Your effectiveness will depend greatly on what pod you equip and the type of warhead that you go with, but be sure that all of them will end up in a satisfying explosion.

-You have available: LAU-10 (4 ZUNI rockets) LAU-3 (x19 2'75 inch rockets with either HE, HEAT or WP warheads) LAU-68 (x7 2'75 inch rockets) The LAU-68 pod can be equipped in 3x Racks on the internal pylons, giving you a maximum loadout of 56 2'75 inch rockets.
+You have available: LAU-10 (4 ZUNI rockets) LAU-68 (x7 2'75 inch rockets with either HE, HEAT or WP warheads) NEW: LAU-131 APKWS (x7 Laser Guided 2'75 inch rockets) The LAU-68 pod can be equipped in the internal pylons, giving you a maximum loadout of 28 2'75 inch rockets.
 COUNTERMEASURES: You will inevitably be attacked by either a MANPAD, a SAM installation or another aircraft.
 This is why you carry a lot of both chaff and flares (120 flares and 60 chaff in a standard loadout).
 These, alongside the optional ECM pod, will give you a small advantage by making it a little harder for the enemy to lock on you or to evade an incoming missile threat.